peilunnn/uncle-pats-restaurant/README.md

   Set up Cloud SQL MySQL instance

   1. Follow the tutorial [here](https://cloud.google.com/sql/docs/mysql/create-instance#:~:text=request%20an%20increase.-,Create%20a%20MySQL%20instance,-Console) to create a Cloud SQL instance.
 In this POC, we don't set a password (though it's good practice to)
-  2. Create a database `snippetsDb`, then a table `snippets` inside this database - you can do this via Cloud Shell
+  2. Create a database `itemsDb`, then a table `items` inside this database - you can do this via Cloud Shell

   ```
-  CREATE DATABASE snippetsDb;
+  CREATE DATABASE itemsDb;
-  USE snippetsDb;
+  USE items;
-   CREATE TABLE snippets (
+  CREATE TABLE items (
-       id INT NOT NULL PRIMARY KEY AUTO_INCREMENT,
+      id TEXT NOT NULL PRIMARY KEY,
-       title TEXT NOT NULL,
+      name TEXT NOT NULL,
-       content TEXT NOT NULL,
+      description TEXT,
-       urlIdentifier VARCHAR(255) UNIQUE NOT NULL,
+      price REAL NOT NULL,
-       views INT DEFAULT 0,
+      imageUrl TEXT,
       createdAt DATETIME DEFAULT CURRENT_TIMESTAMP,
-       expiresAt DATETIME
+      updatedAt DATETIME DEFAULT CURRENT_TIMESTAMP
   );
   ```

   3. Create a service account and place your service account key JSON in the project root.
 Then from root, run